BelalMoustafa/Restaurant-Ordering-System/docs/team/Ziad_Marzouk.md

 - Uses database item price.
 - Rounds total to 2 decimals.

+Hassan's responsibility:

+- Calculate the order total securely on the server.
+- Prevent client-side price manipulation.

 Defense point:

-- This protects against client-side price manipulation.
+- The browser can show an estimated total, but the database price and backend calculation decide the real total.

 ### Trusted Insert Values